Good habits start young

 - Talk to your child, in a way they can relate to, about how it feels to be left out or teased.
 Use examples.
 Build empathy — what it might feel like to be the other person.

 - Encourage your child to be honest about their behaviour, take responsibility for it and apologise to those they have bullied.
-Perhaps show them the page for kids How do I know if I’m being mean online? or for young people I’ve been called a bully.
+Perhaps show them the page for kids How do I know if I have been mean to others online? or for young people I’ve been called out.

 - Talk about accepting differences and how to deal with people that annoy them.
 Give examples from your own life such as working with a difficult colleague.